jeetsukumaran/DendroPy/doc/source/tutorial/dataobjects.rst

 Writing or Saving Data
 ======================

-The :class:`~dendropy.dataobject.tree.Tree`, :class:`~dendropy.dataobject.tree.TreeList`, :class:`~dendropy.dataobject.char.CharacterArray`-derived, and :class:`~dendropy.dataobject.dataset.DataSet` classes all support the following instance methods for writing data:
+The :class:`~dendropy.dataobject.tree.Tree`, :class:`~dendropy.dataobject.tree.TreeList`, :class:`~dendropy.dataobject.char.CharacterMatrix`-derived, and :class:`~dendropy.dataobject.dataset.DataSet` classes all support the following instance methods for writing data:

     - :meth:`write_to_stream(dest, format, **kwargs)`
         Takes a file or file-like object opened for writing the data as the first argument, and a string specifying the format as the second.